 Recommencement of activities

-As a difficult health situation persists all activities are proceeding with caution.
-Enhanced hygiene procedures are employed, the wearing of face coverings is encouraged and we request everyone be respectful of the concerns of others with regard to social distancing.
+As a difficult health situation persists, we are proceeding with caution.
+As of 10 December 2021 the law requires the wearing of a face covering (except for those who are exempt) in most buildings used by the public.
+Enhanced hygiene procedures are employed and we request that all visitors to the building be respectful of the concerns of others with regard to social distancing.

 Enquiries about Girls’ Brigade and its activities should be addressed in the first instance to the Girls’ Brigade Captain.

 Girls’ Brigade is an interdenominational Christian youth organisation open to girls between four and eighteen years and provides a fun and interactive setting in which to learn new skills, make new friends and explore faith together.

 The wide range of activities includes games, crafts, discussions, band, cookery, sports, projects within the community and opportunity for reflection.
 Girls are encouraged to develop their skills by gaining badges that recognise progress and proficiency in many and varied disciplines.

 Members of the Junior, Senior and Brigade sections also have the opportunity to take part in outward bound type residential weekends and the popular annual under-canvas summer camp.

 The 40th Birmingham Girls’ Brigade is part of the Stour Valley District and through activities with other Companies girls are able to enlarge their friendship network.